rahmah01-ux/sql_retail_salesP1/README.md

 ##✅Conclusion

--This beginner-friendly project offered hands-on experience in:
+This beginner-friendly project offered hands-on experience in:

--Structuring and querying a relational database -Applying data cleaning techniques
+-Structuring and querying a relational database

+-Applying data cleaning techniques

--Conducting exploratory and business-focused analysis -Writing effective SQL using joins, aggregates, CTEs and window functions
+-Conducting exploratory and business-focused analysis

+-Writing effective SQL using joins, aggregates, CTEs and window functions

 It also helped develop a solid foundation in using SQL for real-world data analysis.